riskiakbar279/riskiakbar279/README.md

-- 👋 Hi, I’m @riskiakbar279
+- 👋 hai saya @riskiakbar279
-- 👀 I’m interested in WRKS
+- 👀 saya aktif di forum ETCH.indonesia
-- 🌱 I’m currently learning Fisika
+- 🌱 Saya sedang mengembangkan Teknologi
-- 💞️ I’m looking to collaborate on BENGKULU CYBER TEAM
-- 📫 How to reach me not now

 <!---
 riskiakbar279/riskiakbar279 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.